-By merging all the regions and takes on each track to one audio file, discrepancies are less likely to appear.
+By merging all of the regions and takes on each track to one audio file, discrepancies will be less likely to appear.
 Also, because transient detection is file-based, you'll only need to go through the process of adjusting transients once for each Q-Reference track.
 After you've flattened and merged the drum tracks, you can correct any timing discrepancies using quantisation.

 Correct the timing of your drum tracks

 You can use quantisation to correct the timing of your drum tracks after recording, editing, and merging and flattening takes.
 If you want to quantise your drum tracks, choose the tracks that will be the Q-Reference tracks for the group, enable Flex Mode on the tracks, then apply your timing adjustments.

 Choose tracks as Q-Reference

 Q-Reference tracks determine quantisation for the rest of the tracks in the group.
 For best results in most cases, choose the snare and kick drum track (or whichever tracks contain the main instruments for determining the rhythm).
 If you've used multiple microphones on either drum, choose one track for each.